rmsk2/moreorless/readme.md

 - Pressing `Ctrl+v` inserts the contents of the clipboard (filled by `Ctrl+c` or `Ctrl+x`) at the current cursor position
 - Pressing `Alt+k` clears the clipboard and frees the associated memory
+- Pressing `Alt+s` allows you to save the dcoument under a new name
 - When any other key is pressed the corresponding character is inserted at the current cursor position

 If the document has unsaved changes a `*` appears in the top right corner of the screen. `Moreorless` uses a